 Ad Fontes Media rates Engadget in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Engadget is an online technology blog that presents news on gaming, gear, products and entertainment, in addition to product reviews.
 Engadget was founded in 2004 by former Gizmodo editor Peter Rojas.
-Operated by Yahoo, the website records approximately 30.26 million visits per month.
-Information also is presented via a podcast and videoblogs.
+Operated by Yahoo, the website also presents Information via a podcast and videoblogs.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.